cysouw/diathesis/review/reviewLSP.md

 One productive pattern is missing ‘stehen davor zu + Infinitive’, e.g., ‘Er steht davor das Turnier zum ersten Mal zu gewinnen’ (termed ‘prospective’ in Fleischhauer under review).
 This is also a coherent construction and attested with several hundred different infinitives.

 > Actually, this is a highly interesting construction, but it does not fall under the definitions as used in my work. *stehen* as discussed by Fleischhauer takes a governed preposition *vor*.
 The criterion for 'governed preposition' that I use is whether the preposition can also be used with a *da+vor* with a subordinate construction.
 Note specifically that it is not possible to have a construction *stehen vor + zu-Infinitiv* (without 'da').
 There is an interested detail, that I do not delve into, what kind of of subordinate constructions are possible.
-Most the *da-* constructions allow for finite complement clauses (*dass ...*), while *stehen vor* only allows a non-finite subordinate construction.
+Most the *da‑* constructions allow for finite complement clauses (*dass ...*), while *stehen vor* only allows a non-finite subordinate construction.

 > Actually, this is a highly interesting construction, but it does not fall under the definitions as used in my work. *stehen* as discussed by Fleischhauer takes a governed preposition *vor*.
 The criterion for 'governed preposition' that I use is whether the preposition can also be used with a *da+vor* with a subordinate construction.
 Note specifically that it is not possible to have a construction *stehen vor + zu-Infinitiv* (without 'da').
 There is an interested detail, that I do not delve into, what kind of of subordinate constructions are possible.
-Most the *da-* constructions allow for finite complement clauses (*dass ...*), while *stehen vor* only allows a non-finite subordinate construction.
+Most the *da‑* constructions allow for finite complement clauses (*dass ...*), while *stehen vor* only allows a non-finite subordinate construction.

 10. Affectedness & other categories